 Additionally, all existing channels which are well above new limits, including the ones that will become eligible based on pure numbers, will receive manual reviews in the upcoming months.
 This means that even if your channel is popular, it might not get approval for Partner Programs and Ads revenue!

-Read this answers from YouTube officials to further explain recent changes.
+Read the answers from YouTube officials which further explain recent changes.

 Why Google increased minimum threshold for YouTube Video Monetization?